techidaily/site-windows11/source/_posts/unveiling-variances-microsoft-account-versus-conventional-local-login.md

 ## 5\.
 You Can Easily Reset Your Microsoft Account's Password Online

  When you forget the password to your local account, you can still reset it as long as you remember the answers to your security questions.
-You can also[create and use a password reset disk on Windows](https://www.makeuseof.com/windows-password-reset-disk/) to bypass a forgotten password.
+You can also [create and use a password reset disk on Windows](https://www.makeuseof.com/windows-password-reset-disk/) to bypass a forgotten password.
 But if you forgot your security questions or didn't have a password reset disk, you can essentially be locked out of your computer.

  However, forgetting your password is not that bad with a Microsoft account, as you can easily reset it online.
-You just need to go to the[Microsoft login page](https://login.microsoftonline.com/) and click on**Can't access account link?**
+You just need to go to the [Microsoft login page](https://login.microsoftonline.com/) and click on**Can't access account link?**

 ![microsoft-account-sign-in](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/microsoft-account-sign-in.jpg)